CEEMS Exporter

 - OWID provides a static emission factors for different countries based on historical data.

-- A world average value that is based on the data of available data of the world countries.
+- A world average value that is based on the available data of world countries.

-The exporter will export the emission factors of all available countries from different sources.
+The exporter will provide emission factors of all available countries from different sources.

-Both collectors export node level metrics.
-CPU collector export CPU time in different
+These collectors export node level metrics.
+CPU collector exports CPU time in different

 modes by parsing /proc/stat